caspahouzer/wp-cpt-tables/readme.txt

 === 1.0.8 ===

-* re-create triggers if they don't exist
+* Re-create triggers if they don't exist

 === 1.0.7 ===